Vitamin B5

 3.1 Here is The Supplementary List

-The supplementary list includes various conditions and issues that we can address with the help of pantothenic acid.
 These encompass skin problems, alcoholism, allergies, hair loss, asthma, heart problems, carpal tunnel syndrome, lung disorders, colitis, eye infections (conjunctivitis), convulsions, kidney disorders, dandruff, depression, diabetic problems, enhancing immune function, headaches, hyperactivity, low blood pressure, inability to sleep (insomnia), irritability, multiple sclerosis, muscular dystrophy, muscle cramps, and other similar conditions.
-However, it is important to note that further evidence is necessary to accurately assess the effectiveness of pantothenic acid in treating these specific uses.

 How does it work?